Ballroom dancer and longtime 'Dancing With The Stars' judge Len Goodman dies at 78

 Strictly Come Dancing host Claudia Winkleman described him as "one of a kind, a brilliant and kind man.
 Full of twinkle, warmth and wit."

-"Len Goody Goodman is what I always called him and 'It's a ten from Len & seveeeeern' will live with me forever," Strictly Come Dancing judge Craig Revel Horwood tweeted.
+"Len Goody Goodman is what I always called him and 'It's a 10 from Len & seveeeeern' will live with me forever," Strictly Come Dancing judge Craig Revel Horwood tweeted.

 Kristina Rihanoff, a former professional dancer on Strictly Come Dancing, tweeted that Goodman will always be her favorite judge, calling him an "honest & witty person with integrity & respect for us — fellow dancers."